Kleinrotti/TeamCord/README.md

 - To change the volume of a discord user, right click the TeamCord tray icon -> Volume control.
 - Muting is done via the Teamspeak mute buttons or hotkeys
 - Microphone settings are set by Teamspeak itself in the settings
-- Audio output goes to your default speakers set in windows control center
+- Audio output of TeamCord goes to your default speakers set in windows control center
 - NOTE: Only users who have TeamCord installed can hear/speak to users in the linked Discord channel!

 ## Issues